Banting diet rebuttal asks just what are the drawbacks of this high animal-fat platter?

 It is even healthier than the Banting diet; if only because it is sustainable.
-That's hummus, and homemade low GI bread smeared generously with butter, raw honey and full cream brie cheese on the side.
+There is nothing onerous about enjoying tomatoes, peppers and lettuce.
+That's hummus and homemade low GI bread smeared generously with butter, raw honey and full cream brie cheese on the side.

 How to grow corn is so easy to follow; through the summer I enjoy two cobs a day, with no weight gain.